QuantEcon/qe_lunch_workshops/README.md

 # Computational Economics Lunch Workshop

+The Workshop will take place every Friday 12-13pm.

 Email Esben Scriver Andersen ([esbenscriver.andersen@anu.edu.au](mailto:esbenscriver.andersen@anu.edu.au)) if you are interested in hearing or giving a talk of 30-60 minutes related to any topics of computational economics.

 ### Schedule